 Los Angeles has a plethora of museums to visit *all* the time.
 Luckily, many of the offer free admission on a regular basis, meaning you can take in incredible art, artifacts, and interactive exhibits as often as you want.

-Below, we outlined more than 20 museums you can visit for free in 2019.
+Below, we outlined more than 20 museums you can visit for free in 2020.
 Simply read the details, check the museum’s hours, and you’re set!
-LA’s free-for-all museum weekend has already passed, but keep an eye on our newsletter and socials for when the 2020 dates are announced.

 Photo: Annenberg Space Facebook